pramis/pramissubedi.github.io/_posts/2024-01-15-welcome-to-my-blog.md

 # Welcome to My Blog

 After spending way too much time tweaking themes and color schemes, I'm excited to finally launch this space where I can share my thoughts on technology, development, and life.
-This summer I am working on
+This summer I am working on launching [Machiavelli Insights] (minisghts.xyz) and want to keep a running blog of that development process and the other things I am musing over.

 ## What Changed